 WaterSense is a U.S. Environmental Protection Agency (EPA) program to promote and enhance water-efficient products and services.

 The City of Fort Collins became a WaterSense Partner to help our customers conserve water for future generations and reduce costs on their water bills.

 Toilets were the first products to be certified with the WaterSense label.
 Under federal law, toilets must not exceed 1.6 gallons per flush (gpf), but WaterSense labeled toilets use just 1.28 gpf or less.
 To date, more than 730 toilet models carry the label by being independently tested to ensure they meet rigorous criteria for both performance and efficiency.
-Check out the City's free toilet recycling program when you replace a toilet.
-WaterSense has also expanded to include 2,700 faucets models and 300 showerhead models.
+WaterSense has also expanded to include 2,700 faucets models and 300 showerhead models

 As WaterSense labeled products become more available in the marketplace, it will be easier for you to identify and select a variety of quality, high-efficiency products and services.
 As part of the Senate Bill 14-103, only WaterSense products will be sold in Colorado beginning in 2016.

 Check out the rebates Utilities offers to residential and commercial customers for WaterSense labeled products.

 Find out more about the WaterSense program or see a list of labeled products.